 The CRL for the SHAKEN ecosystem is maintained by the STI-PA as defined in [ATIS-1000080].
-The CRL issued by the STI-PA also includes the crlExtensions CRLNumber as per RFC 5280.
-This extension is updated when the CRL is updated, or when the CRL expires and a new one is generated.
-The format required for entries in the CRL provided by the CA is described in the following Sections.
+The format required for entries in the CRL that are to be provided by the CA is described in the following Clauses.

 7.2.1 Version Numbers